abbyazari/vSWIM/README.md

 <a id="install"></a>
 ### 2. Installation

-Option 1: You can run this model by:
+Option 1 (recommended): You can run this model by:
 (1) install Python (v3.12)
 (2) download this repository
 (3) create a virtual environment